 The Nordic Cookbook, written by Magnus Nilsson, is an impressive 5 1/2 pound book showcasing the cuisines and cultures of Norway, Sweden, Finland, Denmark, Iceland, the Faroe Islands, and Greenland in over 700 recipes.
-You will find some well-known dishes (Hasselback Potatoes, Gravlax, a variety of meatballs, Cinnamon Buns, Danish Pastry, Gingerbread, Princess Torte) along with some that are not as common outside the region (Fish and Rice Casserole, Seal Soup, Falu Sausage Gratin, Swedish Beer Soup, Norwegian Minced Meat and Cheese Grilled Sandwich, Rosehip Soup).
+You will find some well-known dishes (Hasselback Potatoes, Gravlax, Cinnamon Buns, Princess Torte) along with some that are not as common outside the region (Fish and Rice Casserole, Seal Soup, Falu Sausage Gratin, Rosehip Soup).
+I will also be sharing his recipe for Tacopaj (Swedish Taco Quiche) following the review.

 Magnus Nilsson is a Swedish-born chef.
-He started his culinary career in Paris as a sommelier at L’Astrance and is now the head chef of Fäviken Magasinet in Järpen, Sweden.
+He started his culinary career in Paris as a sommelier at L’Astrance and is was the head chef of Fäviken Magasinet in Järpen, Sweden (it closed in December 2019).
 He has been featured in the PBS series The Mind of a Chef and Netflix’s Chef’s Table.
 His first cookbook, Fäviken, was published in 2012.

 Chapters are divided based on food type: Eggs; Dairy; Vegetables; Freshwater Fish; Saltwater Fish; Marine Mammals and Seafood; Poultry; Game; Pork; Beef and Veal; Lamb and Mutton; Hash and Minced Meat; Blood and Offal; Sausages and Charcuterie; Grains and Cereals; Breads and Savoury Pastries; Pastries, Biscuits and Sweets; Cakes and Tortes; Desserts; Basics and Condiments; Jams, Cordials and Sweet Soups; and Drinks.